 5. Tone of voice

 We've all been there.
 Your dog is just not paying any attention to your screams across the field as they become a speck in the distance.
 You're frustrated, worried and a little bit angry!
-But stay calm, if you sound like your dog is in for a telling off of a life time, they're not going to want to come back!
+However, stay calm, if you sound like your dog is in for a telling off of a life time, they're not going to want to come back!
 Your tone of voice should sound excited, playful and positive so that they feel safe coming back to you.

 Work, family and social commitments mean that there often aren't enough hours in the day to give our pets the attention that they deserve.
 Click here to find out how Tailster can put you in contact with hundreds of pet carers in your local area, meaning that you can rest in the knowledge that your pets are being well looked after.